someengineering/resoto.com/docs/contributing/writing-collector-plugins.md

 Once the graph data is collected and sent to [Resoto Core](../concepts/components/core.md), the power of Resoto's [search syntax](../concepts/search/index.md) is at your fingertips.

+## Setting up the development environment

+Before you start, you'll need to set up your local development environment, so that you can compile and test the project.
+See the [Contributing to Components](../contributing/components.md) page for more information.

 ## Plugin Interface

 The plugin interface is defined as follows: